-The Proposed Action would enable VA to provide proximate National Cemetery burial benefits to the regional Veteran community, a significant beneficial socioeconomic effect.
+The Proposed Action would enable VA to provide proximate National Cemetery burial benefits to the regional Veteran community after the existing SFNC interment space is depleted, a significant beneficial socioeconomic effect.

 Potential Effects of the No Action Alternative

 Under the No Action Alternative, the Proposed Action would not be implemented.
 No beneficial impacts attributable to the Proposed Action would occur.
 Veterans and their families residing in central New Mexico would continue to use the SFNC until space is no longer available.
 Once SFNC reaches capacity, Veterans and their families in the region would be required to travel much longer distances to the nearest National Cemetery for burial and subsequent visits, at increased cost and time.